vekatze/neut/book/src/primitives.md

 ### Primitive Types

-Neut supports integers and floats.
+Neut supports integers, floats, and texts.
 More specifically, the following types are supported:

 - integer types: `int1, int2, int4, int8, int16, int32, int64`
 - float types: `float16, float32, float64`
+- text type: `text`

 You can also use `int` and `float`.
 These are just syntactic sugar for `int64` and `float64`, respectively.

+The primitive type `text` is used by `static`.
+If you need the core library's string APIs, convert `text` to `&string` using `core.string.from-text`.
+Unlike `&string`, `text` can be lifted.

 ### Primitive Functions